 Here is an example in Gmail:

 Adding a meaningful preheader to your email campaigns can potentially raise open rates, click rates, and improve overall deliverability ratings.
 For the preheader text, I encourage you to summarize your offer and make it meaningful.
-Preheaders are also important on a mobile device because it can mean the difference between someone opening or deleting an email.
+Preheaders are also important for mobile devices because it can mean the difference between someone opening or deleting your message.

-Here is an example on a mobile device:
+Here’s an example of how preheaders are displayed on a mobile device:

-As you can see, the email app on an iPhone gives you space for a preheader too.
+As you can see, the email app on an iPhone gives you space for a preheader, too.
 Need I remind you that mobile marketing is evolving?!
-Check out this post on Optimizing for Mobile.
+Check out this post on responsive design best practices.

 Now let’s discuss some quick tips on creating the preheader text for your email campaigns:

 - Proper Alignment: I recommend that you left-align the call to action or secondary offer to ensure it shows up in the inbox.
-Then, right-align the contact info, whitelisting instructions, or online versions.
-This will help visually separate the most important information.
+Then, right-align the contact info, whitelisting instructions or online versions.
+This helps visually separate the most important information.

 - Easy to Read: The text shouldn’t take away from the rest of the email, so use a standard font, readable color, and appropriate font size.
 You can bold the call to action and make it clickable.
 The idea here is to deliver the key information.

-- Call to Action: The preheader text should support the subject line, but also include the call to action that is linked back to the appropriate landing page.
+- Call to Action: The preheader text should support the subject line but also include the call to action that links back to the appropriate landing page.
 This proves to be valuable when images are not displayed.

-- Test: Try different A/B split tests with preheaders to really see what gets you the best response rates and what is appealing to your subscribers.
+- Test: Try different A/B split tests with preheaders to really see what gets you the best response rates and what appeals to your subscribers.

 I received a great comment asking for more clarity on the placement of preheaders:

-To clarify, the text that you have furthest to the left in your email template at the very top is the first thing the preheader text will pick up.
-So, the preheader needs to be the first piece of text in the html code.
+To clarify, the text that’s the farthest to the left in your email template at the very top is the first thing the preheader text will pick up.
+So, it needs to be the first piece of text in the html code.
 Check out this email from REI with images turned off.

 Here is another example.
 Unfortunately, this is a real missed opportunity as the text is way too long and pushes the email down.
 It’s also missing a clickable call to action.
-Please remember that the idea is to keep the preheader text short and simple with a call to action that links back to the appropriate landing page.
+Remember: The idea is to keep the preheader text short and simple with a call to action that links back to the appropriate landing page.

 Here’s how this email shows up in Gmail.
 You can see that the preheader text it grabbed is “the email was sent by AG Jeans.”
 Another huge missed opportunity here!
 It would be nice if this preheader was used as second subject and really enticed the reader to open.

 I hope this helps.
 Please let me know if you have any further questions.
-I’d love to hear about your success with preheaders when you start using them!
+I’d love to hear about your success with preheaders!